Blog / Senza categoria / Analgesics for dental pain

 Natural anti-inflammatory analgesics

-Those who do not want or cannot take anti-inflammatory drugs can try the many natural alternatives available on the market.
-Natural remedies cannot guarantee relief from a toothache, but those who want can certainly give it a try.
+Individuals who do not want or cannot take anti-inflammatory drugs can explore the many natural alternatives available on the market.
+While natural remedies cannot guarantee relief from a toothache, those interested can certainly give them a try.

 Among the natural remedies with anti-inflammatory properties, the best known and most widely used are:

-• cloves, which can be used in the form of essential oil which to rub into the sore area with a cotton bud
+• Cloves, which can be used in the form of essential oil to rub onto the sore area with a cotton bud

-• boiled lettuce leaf to put on the sore area
+• Boiled lettuce leaf to place on the sore area

 Analgesics for dental pain ultima modifica: 2021-01-28T16:47:02+01:00 da